min69u/Reforestation/README.md

-## Why don't eggs tell jokes?
-They'd crack each other up
+## Why did the cookie cry?
+## Because his mother was a wafer so long